Have you seen an F-35 in South Carolina? One has gone missing

 An Air Force F-35A crashed in Utah last October, after turbulence from another F-35A's wake confused the jet's flight control computer system as it was preparing to land.
 The pilot was unable to recover control due to the plane's low altitude and airspeed and was forced to eject, the Air Force said.

 Another F-35 variant crashed in 2019 — this one an F-35A operated by Japan.
-The cause of that crashed was determined to be human error, after the pilot became disoriented.
+The cause of that crash was determined to be human error, after the pilot became disoriented.

 An F-35B like the one lost in South Carolina currently costs about $80 million, according to recent reports.